 Fuel Protests Grip Ireland as Garda Commissioner Vows Further Action at Whitegate

-Ireland has been gripped by its most significant civil disruption in years as fuel protesters blockade the country's only oil refinery, major motorways, and fuel terminals, with the Garda Commissioner vowing to take further enforcement action in the coming hours as the government scrambles to prevent a full-scale fuel crisis.
+Ireland has been gripped by its most significant civil disruption in years as fuel protesters blockade the country's only oil refinery, major motorways, and fuel terminals, with the Garda Commissioner vowing to take further enforcement action as the government scrambles to prevent a full-scale fuel crisis.

 The protests, which entered their fourth consecutive day on Saturday, have been driven by soaring fuel costs linked to the global energy crisis sparked by the conflict in the Middle East.
 Diesel prices have surged from approximately €1.70 to €2.17 per litre, and petrol from €1.74 to €1.97, despite a €250 million government mitigation package that protesters say has been wholly inadequate.